People Killed in LA Car Wrecks

 Ultimate Guide to Understanding Los Angeles Driving Deaths

-One would imagine that the current pandemic would reduce the number of people on the road essentially eliminating traffic accidents.
+You’d think the last Covid-19 pandemic would have reduced the number of people on the road, eliminating traffic accidents.
 However, it’s surprising to know that the rate of people injured or killed on the LA streets remains the same while the number of car crashes has fallen.

-Although there was a decrease in the number of car accidents across LA by 70% since 2019 due to the pandemic, this percentage did not translate on the roads of LA where the number of people died only dipped by a small 3%.
+There has been a decrease in car accidents across LA by 70% since 2019 due to the pandemic.
+But this percentage did not translate on the roads of LA, where the number of people who died only dipped by a small 3%.

-Such discrepancy points to the severe traffic violence going on in Los Angeles daily, a huge challenge for the government to tackle to save lives.
+Such discrepancy points to the daily severe traffic violence in Los Angeles, a massive challenge for the government to tackle to save lives.

-Recent statistics suggest that the number of vehicles on the road has seen a decline, but the number of deaths has not changed.
+Recent statistics suggest that the number of vehicles on the road has declined, but the number of deaths has not changed.
 Dangerous driving by Los Angeles drivers is one of the main reasons for such a disparity.

-The Los Angeles Department of Transportation has stated that the city has made huge investments in public infrastructure to reduce traffic violence, however, this has only led to an increase in overspeeding causing fatal car accidents.
+The Los Angeles Department of Transportation has stated that the city has made considerable investments in public infrastructure to reduce traffic violence.
+However, this has only led to increased overspeeding, causing fatal car accidents.

-Since the pandemic, many have either stayed at home or resorted to more bicycling, which has led to reduced traffic on the roads.
-Such situations have created conditions for fewer car crashes but most of these were fatal car crashes.
+Since the pandemic, many have either stayed at home or resorted to more bicycling, which has led to reduced road traffic.
+Such situations have created conditions for fewer car crashes, but most of these were fatal car crashes.